Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ### Setup dashboards and users

 Once Grafana is started, you will want to undertake a number of actions.
-You can use different options of the wrapper script to do these.
+You can use different wrapper script options to do these.
 To do everything in one go, choose `option 7`, or use the script `scripts/frontend/setup_frontend.py`.

 This will: